sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ERP_images.md

 oblique line connecting the low (1) and high (2) sorting variable regions.

-*Note*: One can also enter a Matlab expression to normalize the sorting variable explicitly (see [erpimage.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=erpimage.m) help).
+*Note*: One can also enter a MATLAB expression to normalize the sorting variable explicitly (see [erpimage.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=erpimage.m) help).